Horn (anatomy): Dehorning

 In some instances, wildlife parks may decide to remove the horn of some animals (such as rhinos) as a preventive measure against poaching.
-Animal horns can be safely sawn off without hurting the animal (it is similar to clipping toe nails).
+Rhinoceros horns, unlike true horns, can be safely sawn off without hurting the animal (it is similar to clipping toe nails).
 When the animal were to be poached, the animal is generally killed as it is shot first.
 Park rangers however may decide to tranquilize the animal instead to remove the horn.